A place to waste some time

 After another year you could cross the entire universe almost 3 times.

-That would be a housing crisis of biblical proportion.
+That would be a housing crisis of biblical proportions.
 In 6 years, every square inch of dry land would be covered with a pile of 199 frogs.
-In the next year the mound would be 4.7 miles high.
+In the next year, the mound would be 4.7 miles high.

 Enough about frogs.